-The Company mainly underwrites payment protection in France and Portugal.
-The Company's PPI insurance receivables are from its parent undertaking, Oney Bank S.A. registered and incorporated in France and regulated by the Autorité de Contrôle Prudentiel (ACP) and branch of a parent, Oney Bank S.A.
-(Portugal branch) registered and incorporated in Portugal and regulated by ORIAS in France.
+The Company mainly underwrites payment protection in France, Portugal and Spain.
+The Company's PPI insurance receivables are from its parent undertaking, Oney Bank S.A. registered and incorporated in France and regulated by the Autorité de Contrôle Prudentiel (ACP), branch of a parent, Oney Bank S.A.
+(Portugal branch) registered and incorporated in Portugal and Oney Servicios Financieros registered and incorporated in Spain.
 The Company therefore limits its exposure of counterparty insurance credit risk in respect to its main product given that it deals with parties within the Auchan Group.
-However, in the attempt to limit dependency on payment protection insurance, during 2017 the Company further expanded its portfolio and increased its exposure to third parties.
+However, in the attempt to limit dependency on payment protection insurance, as from 2017 the Company further expanded its portfolio and increased its exposure to third parties.
 In order to limit its credit risk, management ensures that it works with a limited number of international reputable brokers with a sound historical financial background.
 Receivables are followed up regularly to ensure no amounts exceed credit terms.
-As at 31 December 2017, 58% (2016: 47%) of receivables arising from insurance operations relate to third party receivables of which 81% relate to a reputable broker European leader in affinity insurance whilst the other 19% is split on 5 different brokers which although not rated are all deemed to be reputable brokers.
-Amounts receivable at year end mainly represent between one to five months' premium and are considered to be fully recoverable.
+As at 31 December 2018, 64% (2017: 58%) of receivables arising from insurance operations relate to third party receivables of which 62% relate to a reputable broker European leader in affinity insurance.
+The other 38% is split across 7 different brokers, which although not rated, are all deemed to be reputable brokers, and 1 insurance company in relation to reinsurance accepted.
+Amounts receivable at year end m ainly represent between one to three months' premium and are considered to be fully recoverable.
 Commission payable to intermediaries is netted off against amounts receivable, given the Company's right to settle on a net basis.